kevinvh1995/Piano3/hardware/harwareTest/README.md

  1: Loudspeaker test
  2: Receiving keyboard data
- 3: Sending data to teh keyboard (not implemented)
+ 3: Sending data to the keyboard (not implemented)

 ## Test 1: Loudspeaker